fbernardpi/dsstar/README.md

 # DS*
 Simple demo code for the paper

-DS*: Tighter Lifting-Free Convex Relaxations for Quadratic Matching Problems
+DS*: Tighter Lifting-Free Convex Relaxations for Quadratic Matching Problems,
-F. Bernard, C. Theobalt, M. Moeller
+F. Bernard, C. Theobalt, M. Moeller,
 IEEE Conference on Computer Vision and Pattern Recognition (CVPR).
 June, 2018

 If you use this code you are required to cite this paper.